-Individual Training Accounts (ITA) are now live for applications - meaning you could apply for £200 funding towards a part-time course at West Lothian College.
+Individual Training Accounts (ITA) are now open for applications - meaning you could apply for £200 funding towards a part-time course at West Lothian College.

 Is an ITA right for me?